stock2shop/website/content/integrations/takealot.md

 title: "takealot"
 type: channel
 summary: "Automatically update your important product information such as pricing, stock levels and delivery lead times on the Takealot marketplace."
+seoTitle: "Integrate to Takealot using Stock2Shop"
-lead: "Our Takealot marketplace integration is the only automation of its kind, giving you the ability to manage your products’ price, recommended retail price, lead time and stock availability all from your ERP/accounting system.
+seoDescription: "Our Takealot marketplace integration is the only automation of its kind, giving you the ability to manage your products’ price, recommended retail price, lead time and stock availability all from your ERP/accounting system.
 This ensures you’ll never miss out on sales opportunities or sell a product at the incorrect price."
 image: "/uploads/logo-platform-takealot.png"
 imageAlt: takealot logo
 ---